linkerd/website/linkerd.io/content/2.12/tasks/grafana.md

 ## Hook Grafana with Linkerd Viz Dashboard

-In the case of in-cluster Grafana instances (such as as the one from the Grafana Helm chart or the Grafana Operator mentioned above), you can configure them so that the Linkerd Viz Dashboard will show Grafana Icons in all the relevant items to provide direct links to the appropriate Grafana Dashboards.
-For example, when looking at a list of deployments for a given namespace, you'll be able to go straight into the Grafana Dashboard providing the same (and more) metrics (plus their historical behavior) in the Linkerd Deployments Grafana Dashboard.
+It's easy to configure Linkerd Viz dashboard and Grafana such that the former displays Grafana icons in all the relevant items, providing direct links to the appropriate Grafana Dashboards.
+For example, when looking at a list of deployments for a given namespace, you'll be able to go straight into the Linkerd Deployments Grafana dashboard providing the same (and more) metrics (plus their historical behavior).

+### In-cluster Grafana instances

-In order to enable this, just make sure a reverse proxy is set up, as shown in the sample `grafana/values.yaml` file:
+In the case of in-cluster Grafana instances (such as as the one from the Grafana Helm chart or the Grafana Operator mentioned above), make sure a reverse proxy is set up, as shown in the sample `grafana/values.yaml` file:

 ```yaml
 grafana.ini: